 Felony and Misdemeanor Coercion Defense

-New York Penal Law 135.75 also adds another layer of defense to those accused of Coercion where the accusation is that the accused instilled in his or her victim that the victim or another would be charged with a crime.
-Solely in these cases, it is an affirmative defense that the accused reasonably believed the threatened charge was true and the sole purpose was to compel the target of his acts to take reasonable steps to rectify the wrong that was the basis of the threatened charge.
-Because an affirmative defense is one that you, the accused, must prove, consult with your criminal lawyer immediately so that you are prepared to meet this burden at trial should your case reach that point.
+New York Penal Law 135.75 adds another layer of a potential defense to those accused of Coercion where the accusation is that you instilled in your victim a fear that he or she would be charged with a crime.
+Solely in these cases, it is an affirmative defense that you reasonably believed the threatened charge was true and the sole purpose was to compel the target of your acts to take reasonable steps to rectify the wrong that was the basis of the threatened charge.
+Because an affirmative defense is one that you, the defendant, must prove, consult with your criminal lawyer immediately so that you are prepared to meet this burden at trial should your case reach that point.

-Irrespective of whether or not your defense is founded in a statute or a product of evidence, common sense or a law, diligence is critical.
+Irrespective of whether or not your defense is founded in a statute or a product of evidence, common sense or aw, diligence is critical.
 Are there prior communications from the alleged victim reflecting that there was no fear on his or her part?
-Are their records or any other preservation of evidence reflecting that your conduct matches the allegations or will this boil down to a “he said - she said”?
+Are their records or any other preserved evidence corroborating the allegations against you or will the case boil down to a “he said - she said?”
 Regardless of the defensive tactics you utilize, there is one constant.
-If you fail to identify your defense and move that defense forward you will find yourself in a precarious situation.
+If you fail to identify your defense and move that that defense forward you will find yourself in a precarious situation.

 Call our criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today